 This portraitback to top

-He is seen here driving an Oldsmobile in London.
-The image is autographed by Ball.
+Ball is seen here driving an Oldsmobile in London.
+The image is autographed by the sitter.

 Linked publicationsback to top